Shaquille O'Neal: College career

-After graduating from high school, O'Neal studied business at Louisiana State University (LSU).
-He had first met Tigers coach Dale Brown years earlier in Europe when O'Neal's stepfather was stationed on a U.S. Army base at Wildflecken, West Germany.
-While playing for Brown at LSU, O'Neal was a two-time All-American, two-time SEC Player of the Year, and received the Adolph Rupp Trophy as NCAA men's basketball player of the year in 1991; he was also named college player of the year by AP and UPI.
+After graduating from high school in 1989, O'Neal studied business at Louisiana State University (LSU).
+He first met Tigers coach Dale Brown years earlier in Europe when O'Neal's stepfather was stationed on a U.S. Army base at Wildflecken, West Germany.
+While playing for Brown at LSU, O'Neal was a two-time All-American, two-time SEC Player of the Year, and received the Adolph Rupp Trophy as NCAA men's basketball player of the year in 1991; he was also named college player of the year by Associated Press and UPI.
 O'Neal left LSU early to pursue his NBA career, but continued his education even after becoming a professional player.
 He was later inducted into the LSU Hall of Fame.
 A 900 lb bronze statue of O'Neal is located in front of the LSU Basketball Practice Facility.